 - The Big China Short: How an army of investigators and short-sellers got the world to wake up and smell the Luckin Coffee fraud.

 Cover stories rely on heavy research and input from many sources, such as company executives, industry analysts, academics, researchers, employees, customers, activists, advocates, lawyers, public health experts, technologists and other key players and observers.
+We expect writers to interview at least 15 individuals for each cover story, and have most of those voices represented on the record in the story.
+(We do not count off the record or anonymous sources).

 We particularly like stories that can feature official documents, reports and other data.